Category Archives: Adventure

 Grade: B

-Paul Atreides (Timothee Chalamet), a brilliant and gifted young man born into a destiny that he doesn’t completely understand, must travel to the most dangerous planet in the universe to ensure the future of his family and his people.
+Paul Atreides (Timothee Chalamet), a brilliant and gifted young man born into a destiny that he doesn’t wholly understand, must travel to the most dangerous planet in the universe to ensure the future of his family and his people.

 As malevolent forces explode into conflict over the planet’s exclusive supply of the most precious resource in existence, only those who can conquer their own fear will survive.

 For most of Dune, my attention was squarely glued to the story as well as the astounding cinematic grandiose trimmings.
-I knew if I didn’t pay close attention I would quickly be out in a left field (I’ve made this mistake before).
+I knew if I didn’t pay close attention, I would quickly be out in a left field (I’ve made this mistake before).

-Overall, I admired Dune and struggled to grade it either a B or a B+ finally deciding on the latter.
+Overall, I admired Dune and struggled to grade it either a B or a B+, finally deciding on the latter.
 The visuals are astounding and cleverly show off what can be done with enough CGI to make a film a marvelous spectacle.

-The story is too confusing.
-Why does every fantasy, or epic film need to be so deep in the plot with too many characters to keep track of?
-It started off okay and I was clear who Paul’s family is, and more or less who the good guys are.
+Why do fantasy or epic films often have overly complex plots with too many characters to keep track of?
+It started okay, and I was clear who Paul’s family is, and more or less who the good guys are.
 But then other groups like the Fremen (who I think are good) and House Harkonnen (who are all bald and I think are bad) are introduced, and a battle over valuable spice ensues.

 To complicate matters, Paul suffers from strange dreams/visions mostly involving a young girl and some battle scenes involving Paul’s connection to a mysterious sword.
 He can also command without speaking, somehow.